aiwithkiruthiga/udacitycms/WRITEUP.md

 If the CMS application grows significantly — for example, requiring:
 - **Advanced server customization**,
 - **Background task scheduling (Celery, Redis)**, or
-- **Complex networking or security rules**,
+- **Complex networking or security rules**

-— then moving to a **Virtual Machine** would become more appropriate.
+moving to a **Virtual Machine** would become more appropriate.
 A VM would offer greater flexibility in configuring middleware, installing additional services, and managing performance optimizations specific to the workload.

 However, for the current lightweight Flask application, **Azure App Service provides all essential functionality with minimal operational burden**.
 It ensures easy scaling, fast deployment, and automatic patching — making it ideal for small to medium-scale web applications that prioritize simplicity and reliability.

----

 ## Summary